Who We Are

 In launching our updated strategic plan, the RCA is encouraging the development of project teams that will focus on specific actions related to our goals and objectives.

 Through our consultations with board and committee members, we have chosen to refresh our structure in hopes to provide more opportunity for members to get involved and drive action.
 We are looking for members who are keen to help deliver projects in these primary areas (2019): EPR Engagement, Circular Cities, Communications, and RCA Conference.

 Description: Bring Stakeholders together through a collaborative approach that provides a positive atmosphere for EPR to take hold in Alberta.

-Objective: Create a collaborative groundswell of support for Printed Paper and Packaging EPR in Alberta that represents the voices of municipalities and stewards.
+Objective: Create a collaborative groundswell of support for Packaging and Paper Products EPR in Alberta that represents the voices of municipalities and stewards.
 Develop a united front, and propose a custom-built “Made In Alberta” EPR approach to the Alberta government, ensuring that all stakeholders’ voices are heard.

 Circular Cities Project Team

 Description: The current economy is linear, which means that things are made with virgin raw materials, used and then disposed.
 In contrast, a circular economy keeps products and materials circulating within the economy at their highest value for as long as possible, through re-use, recycling, remanufacturing, delivering products as services and sharing.